top of page

 • Places liked Geelong, Bendigo, and Ballarat (Just 1-hour drive from Melbourne CBD) is also considered as Regional area.

-There have been a lot of invitations across all states to Registered Nurses with considerably lower points.
+There have been a lot of PR invitations across all states for both Enrolled and Registered Nurses.
+Registered Nurses all have been invited to apply for PR with only 65 points under subclass 189.

 Change Current Course